shivudu/ExtendedCollection/README.md

-# Extended Dynamic Collection Framework
+# Extended Collection Framework
 ## Overview
-The Extended Dynamic Collection Framework is an enhancement of Java's native Collection Framework, designed to support larger collections by using 2D data structure internally.
+The Extended Collection Framework is an enhancement of Java's native Collection Framework, designed to support larger collections by using 2D data structure internally.
 This allows for greater flexibility and scalability in handling vast amounts of data, overcoming the limitations imposed by Java's default int-based size constraints.

+This new collection framework also has lower computation for resizing internal structure in add() case unlike java, as it uses 2D backed data structure and does not copy initial chunks.

 Of course, the use case may be impractical for many users and has performance considerations, but intend is to help those in rare use cases and provide the design the allows / helps user in over coming.